Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter8-13_llm_preprocessor_preprocessed_by_llm.md

 Further detailing of the service ports by filling in these PortDefinedArgumentValues is also done in ECU Configuration phase.
 See also chapter 7.6.3.

 • [TPS_SWCT_01408] Creation of SwcBswMapping (cid:100) For the RTE module configuration an implementation of the AUTOSAR Service described by a Basic Software Module Description needs to be selected.
 The SwcBswMapping to the corresponding SwComponentPrototype needs to be created accordingly.
 For each SwcInternalBehavior one SwcImplementation is being created.
-The information for SwcImplementation should be generated based on the available information of BswImplementation1. (cid:99)()
+The information for SwcImplementation should be generated based on the available information of BswImplementation(This step does in general not require copying any attributes or elements aggregated in BswImplementation into the generated instance of SwcImplementation since the only mandatory information for the RTE configuration is the reference from SwcImplementation to the selected SwcInternalBehavior.). (cid:99)()

 • [TPS_SWCT_01409] Update of PortDefinedArgumentValues (cid:100) Depending of the configuration of the Service BSW it might be necessary to update the ValueSpecifications belonging to the PortDefinedArgumentValues generated in a previous step. (cid:99)()

-ServiceNeeds (abstract)
-Class Package M2::AUTOSARTemplates::CommonStructure::ServiceNeeds
-Note This expresses the abstract needs that a Software Component or Basic Software Module has on the configuration of an AUTOSAR Service to which it will be connected.
-"Abstract needs" means that the model abstracts from the Configuration Parameters of the underlying Basic Software.
-ARObject,Identifiable,MultilanguageReferrable,Referrable
-Datatype –
-Mul.
-Kind Note
-–
-–
-–
-Base Attribute
-–
+/#@Hierarchical

 Table 11.2: ServiceNeeds

-1This step does in general not require copying any attributes or elements aggregated in BswImplementation into the generated instance of SwcImplementation since the only mandatory information for the RTE configuration is the reference from SwcImplementation to the selected SwcInternalBehavior.
 #@SECTION: 11.2 Extending the ECU Software Composition
 #@CLASS: AssemblySwConnector
 #@CLASS: RootSwCompositionPrototype
 #@CLASS: ServiceSwComponentType
 #@CLASS: SwComponentPrototype
+#@CLASS: System
+#@CLASS: EcucValueCollection

 As explained in chapter 11.1, Service Configuration takes place in ECU Configuration phase.
 In the ECU extract of the System, the Software Components and their ECU-internal connectors are represented as a flat set aggregated by RootSwCompositionPrototype as indicated in Figure 11.1.